Skip to content

 The Importance of Minutes

-Members of the Disney board became embroiled in a dispute over approving a key executive’s employment contract and compensation package.
+Members of the Disney board of directors became embroiled in a dispute over approving a key executive’s employment contract and compensation package.
 They were sued for breach of duty for negligently granting that approval.
-It was a big non-jury case with lots of evidence and arguments back and forth, but in the end the judge zoomed in on the corporate minutes as proof of liability.
+It was a major (non-jury) trial with lots of evidence and argument, but in the end the judge zoomed in on the corporate minutes as proof of liability.

 Conclusion